infinum/frontend-handbook/React/Project structure.md

 When adding `components` folder, you basically extracting smaller chunks of your main component that are not going to be used anywhere else, only in that component.

 Note: There _should_ be only one level of component nesting inside the `components` folder.
-We are also planning to rename this folder from `components` to `elements` to avoid confusion with the project root `components` folder.
+We are also considering renaming this folder from `components` to `elements` to avoid confusion with the project root `components` folder.
 But we are still not sure about this.

 Example: